LJerome94/LJerome-BehaviourToolkit/README.md

 # BehaviourToolkit for Godot 4
 This plugin provides a set of tools to create custom and complex behaviour in the Godot 4.x Game Engine.

+## About
+This project is a fork of [ThePat02/BehaviourToolkit](https://github.com/ThePat02/BehaviourToolkit).
+I plan to experiment with the code and try to implement classes that I use in my own projects.
+Main changes are listed in Differences from the original project.

 ### Features
 - ![GEAR ICON](addons/behaviour_toolkit/icons/Gear.svg) Behaviour Architectures
     - ![FMS ICON](addons/behaviour_toolkit/icons/FiniteStateMachine.svg) Finite State Machine